hannahfriedrich/AirportControlTower/README.md

 Made by <a href="https://github.com/hannahfriedrich">Hannah Friedrich</a>, Masters Student in Geography, Oregon State University

 ## Acknowledgement
-This webmap was created for <a href="https://github.com/jakobzhao/geog4572">Geovisual Analytics</a> taught by <a href="http://geoviz.ceoas.oregonstate.edu/">Geovisual Analytics</a>Bo Zhao
+This webmap was created for <a href="https://github.com/jakobzhao/geog4572">Geovisual Analytics</a> taught by <a href="http://geoviz.ceoas.oregonstate.edu/">Bo Zhao</a>.